-Country/Region Short name Definition Russian Federation RUSSIA Data for Russian Federation are available starting in 1990.
-Prior to that, they are included in Former Soviet Union.
-Rwanda RWANDA Saudi Arabia SAUDIARABI Senegal SENEGAL Serbia SERBIA Data for Serbia are available starting in 1990.
-Prior to that, they are included in Former Yugoslavia.
+Country/Region Short name Definition Senegal SENEGAL Senegal joined the IEA as an Association country in June 2023.
+Accordingly, it is included in the IEA and Accession/Association countries aggregate (IEA Family) Serbia SERBIA .
 Serbia includes Kosovo from 1990 to 1999 and Montenegro from 1990 to 2004.
 Singapore SINGAPORE Singapore is currently an IEA Association country, therefore it is included in the IEA and Accession/Association countries aggregate (IEA Family).
 Slovak Republic SLOVAKIA Slovenia SLOVENIA Data for Slovenia are available from 1990.
 Prior to that, they are included in Former Yugoslavia in the full publication.
 According to the provisions of Article 4.6 of the Convention and Decisions 9/CP.2 and 11/CP.4, Slovenia is allowed to use 1986 as the base year.
 South Africa SOUTHAFRIC Nuclear data are reported on a fiscal year basis.
-By convention data for the fiscal year that starts on 1 April Y and ends on 31 March Y+1 are labelled as year Y.South Africa is currently an IEA Association country, therefore it is included in the IEA and Accession/Association countries aggregate (IEA Family).
+By convention data for the fiscal year that starts on 1 April Y and ends on 31 March Y+1 are labelled as year Y. South Africa is currently an IEA Association country, therefore it is included in the IEA and Accession/Association countries aggregate (IEA Family).
 South Sudan SSUDAN Data for South Sudan are available starting in 2012.
 Prior to that, they are included in Sudan.
 Spain SPAIN Includes the Canary Islands.
 Sri Lanka SRILANKA Sudan SUDAN South Sudan became an independent country on 9 July 2011.
 Data for South Sudan are available from 2012.
 Prior to 2012, they are included in Sudan.
+Suriname SURINAME Data for Suriname are available from 2000.
+Prior to 2000, data for Suriname are presented in Other non-OECD Americas.
+Sweden SWEDEN